AdobeDocs/campaign-web.en/help/v8/query/query-modeler-overview.md

 ---
 # Work with the query modeler {#segment-builder}

->[!CONTEXTUALHELP]
->id="acw_homepage_card5"
->title="Target audiences"
->abstract="Building a delivery target has never been easier!
-With our latest query modeler, you now have the ability to define filtering criteria for recipients or any other targeting dimension from the database.
-Take advantage of your Adobe Experience Platform audience to further refine your target audience and maximize your campaign's impact."

 ## Query modeler overview {#overview}

 Adobe Campaign Web features a query modeler that lets you filter the database to select a target according to various criteria using information from the database, advanced expressions and operators.